paulinglucas/mlb-bets-ml-algorithm/README.md

 #### Libraries / outside data used

 - Past odds gathered from database on website: https://sportsbookreviewsonline.com/scoresoddsarchives/mlb/mlboddsarchives.htm
-- MLB Data API used to gather player names and hand-dominance
+- MLB Data API used to gather player names and hand-dominance (using requests and json python libraries)
-- Python wrapper of MLB API created by Todd Roberts to gather player statistics; link: https://github.com/toddrob99/MLB-StatsAPI/wiki
+- Python wrapper of MLB API created by Todd Roberts to gather player statistics; link: https://github.com/toddrob99/MLB-StatsAPI/wiki (pip install MLB-StatsAPI)
+- The neural network relies on Tensorflow with Keras, so visit the Google Tensorflow website on how to get the dependencies necessary to create your own model

 ## To run the program